Deepfield: a modular assessment platform

 An eleven-stage strategic assessment pipeline that turns a query into a defensible course of action with full evidence lineage.

-We build drafters that read source materials, fill a typed template schema, and return each field as either a draft with a confidence score and a citation, a flagged low-confidence guess, or an explicit gap.
+We build drafters that read source materials, populate a structured template, and return each field as either a draft with a confidence score and a citation, a flagged low-confidence guess, or an explicit gap.
 Reviewers accept, reject, or rewrite one field at a time.
 The system drafts.
 The human decides.

 The same pattern recurs wherever a structured document has to be drafted from a stack of source materials.
 Research protocols.
 Grant applications.
 Compliance filings.
 Underwriting memos.
 RFP responses.
 People spend hours pulling information out of source documents to populate template fields.
 The process is slow.
 It's error-prone.
 Different drafters interpret the same source material differently and end up with different documents for the same underlying facts.
-Whoever reviews those documents has to chase inconsistencies that came from the input stage, not the substance.
+Whoever reviews those documents has to chase inconsistencies that the input stage produced.
+The substance was the same.
+The extraction varied.

-Our client, a clinical research alliance preparing human subjects research protocols for IRB review, wanted a first draft a researcher could start from, not a finished document a researcher had to fight with.
+Our client, a clinical research alliance preparing human subjects research protocols for IRB review, wanted a first draft a researcher could start from.
+The current alternative was a finished document the researcher had to fight with.
 The underlying pattern generalizes well past IRBs.

-A template auto-population API.
-The caller uploads a set of context documents and selects a template schema.
-The system parses the documents, runs LLM extraction with constrained structured outputs, and returns a draft with each field populated from the source material.
-Every field comes back as one of three things:
+A template auto-population service.
+The caller uploads context documents and selects a template.
+The system reads the documents and returns a draft with each field populated from the source material.
+Every field comes back as one of three things.

-First, structured outputs with constrained decoding.
-Every extracted field is typed.
+First, structured drafts.
+Every field is typed and bounded.
 Every field is either a draft with a confidence score and a source passage, or an explicit gap.
-There's no unstructured middle ground where the model hides an unsupported claim.
+There's no unstructured middle ground where the model can hide an unsupported claim in fluent prose.

 Second, source attribution on every field.
 When a reviewer reads a drafted "inclusion criteria" field, they see the specific page and paragraph in the source documents that the draft came from.
 Accepting the draft is a judgment call with all the evidence in front of them.
-Rejecting it is a one-click action, not an investigation.
+Rejecting it is a one-click action.

 Third, explicit gap surfacing.
-The system is designed so that "I don't have enough information to draft this field" is a normal output, not a failure.
-A reviewer would much rather see ten fields drafted and five marked as gaps than see fifteen fields drafted with uniform confidence, because the second case hides which fields they need to scrutinize.
+The system is designed so that "I don't have enough information to draft this field" is a normal output.
+A reviewer can use a document where ten fields are drafted and five are marked as gaps.
+A document with fifteen fields drafted at uniform confidence is harder, because the reviewer can't tell which fields need scrutiny.

-The point of all three is that the human reviewer stays in charge.
+All three keep the human reviewer in charge.
 The system drafts.
 The human decides.
-A first draft a reviewer can trust beats a finished draft they can't.

 Manual extraction and reformatting.
 A process that took a researcher hours per document and produced inconsistent outputs across drafters and projects.

 8 to 12 weeks to build a drafter for a new template library.
-We need the templates, a reference set of completed documents for schema design, and access to typical source document shapes.
-You get the deployed API, the template schemas, the extraction prompts tuned for the domain, and the confidence-scoring rubric.
+We need the templates, a reference set of completed documents, and access to typical source document shapes.
+You get the deployed service, the template definitions, the drafting logic tuned for the domain, and the confidence-scoring rubric.

 We've written a two-page business case for this engagement shape.
 Executive summary, problem statement, deliverables, risks, success metrics, investment range.
 Read it in the browser or print it to PDF and forward.